Enactment revised September 19, 1998

 6. Description of materials and equipment

 When describing materials and equipment, include in parentheses the model number, manufacturer, city, state, and country.
 Provide generic names for reagents.
-When using brand names, provide the manufacturer, city, state, and country in parentheses.
+When using brand names, provide the manufacturer, city, state, and country in parentheses at first use.
 It is not necessary to include TM after a name when it is clear that it is a product name.

 Examples: Coulter STKS (Coulter Electronics, Inc., Hialeah, FL, USA); vancomycin (Sigma Chemical Company, St. Louis, MO, USA).